makerdiary/pitaya-go/docs/wifi/update/index.md

 This section details the download procedure of firmware, TLS/SSL root certificates, and TX power gain values into WINC serial Flash.

 !!!
 Note
-	Before updating the firmware, use [Chip Info Example](../basic/chip-info-example.md) to check your current version.
+	* Before updating the firmware, use [Chip Info Example](../basic/chip-info-example.md) to check your current version.
 The latest Firmware Version is **19.6.1**.
 If it's up to date, there is no need to download the firmware.
+	* The download procedure only works on **Windows** computer.

 ## How it works